My thoughts on being made redundant

 Synonyms: Unnecessary, not required, inessential, unessential, needless, unneeded, uncalled for, dispensable, disposable, expendable. unwanted, useless

 Her question to me was ‘what are you going to do’?
-I’ve asked myself that question so many times over the past few months.
-Other people have also been asking me, in a somewhat incredulous tone of voice.
-I’m known as a ‘humming bird on speed’ and ‘WonderwomanDebz’ after all!!
+I asked myself that question so many times during the months leading up to the end.
+Other people also asked me, in a somewhat incredulous tone of voice.
+I’m known as a ‘humming bird on speed‘ and ‘WonderwomanDebz’ after all!!

 In an article I read recently it stated that death, divorce and moving house are the three most traumatic events of a person’s life…. being sacked is on par with the other three.